NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

 This situation is exacerbated with larger number of sockets found in 4, 8, and 16-socket systems.
 We believe that users need to be aware of system level optimizations in addition to framework specific configuration parameters to achieve the best performance for NN workloads on CPU platforms.
+The nGraph Compiler stack runs on transformers handled by Intel® Architecture (IA), and thus can make more efficient use of the underlying hardware.

 .. _KMP options: https://software.intel.com/en-us/node/522691